 - a motion picture, photograph, picture, drawing, statue, sculpture or other visual representation or image; or

 - a transcription, recording or live or recorded telephone message.1

-Consequently, a person faces prosecution for “exhibiting or selling obscene materials to minors” when someone knowingly commits any of the following acts to a person under eighteen years old:
+Under Nevada law, a person commits “exhibiting or selling obscene materials to minors” by knowingly doing any of the following:

-- Distributing (or causing to be distributed) materials that are harmful to minors unless that person is a parent, guardian or spouse of the minor;
+- Distributing pornography unless that person is a parent, guardian or spouse of the minor;

-- Exhibiting for distribution to an adult in such a manner or location as to allow a minor to view or have access to examine material that is harmful to minors unless that person is the parent, guardian or spouse of the minor;
+- Exhibiting for distribution to an adult in such a way that allows a minor to access pornography unless that person is the parent, guardian or spouse of the minor;

-- Selling to a minor an admission ticket or pass for or otherwise admits a minor for monetary consideration to any presentation of material that is harmful to minors unless the minor is accompanied by his or her parent, guardian or spouse;
+- Selling to a minor an admission ticket or pass for any presentation of pornography unless the minor is accompanied by his or her parent, guardian or spouse;

-- Misrepresenting that he/she is the parent, guardian or spouse of a minor for the purpose of either a) distributing to the minor material that is harmful to minors, or b) obtaining permission of the minor to any presentation of material that is harmful to minors.
+- Misrepresenting that he/she is the parent, guardian or spouse of a minor for the purpose of either a) distributing pornography to the minor, or b) obtaining permission of the minor to present pornography;

-- Misrepresenting that he/she is eighteen or over for the purpose of obtaining either a) material that is harmful to minors, or b) admission to any presentation of material that is harmful to minors.
+- Misrepresenting that he/she is 18 or over for the purpose of obtaining either a) pornography, or b) admission to any presentation of pornography; or

-- Selling or renting movies which contain material that is harmful to minors on the premises of a business establishment open to minors unless the person creates an area within the establishment which prevents minors from observing the movies or any material that advertises the sale or advertising of the movies and is labeled “Adults Only” in a prominent and conspicuous location.2
+- Selling or renting movies which contain pornography on the premises of a business establishment open to minors unless the person creates an area within the establishment which prevents minors from observing the movies or any material that advertises the sale or advertising of the movies and is labeled “Adults Only” in a prominent and conspicuous location.2

-This law is why Las Vegas video stores keep any pornographic movies in a separate, closed off area.
-Note that NRS 201.265 does not apply to employees of state-run universities, community colleges, schools, museums or libraries who are acting in the course of their employment.3
+Also note that NRS 201.265 does not apply to employees of state-run universities, community colleges, schools, museums or libraries who are acting in the course of their employment.3

-The Las Vegas offense of selling or exhibiting obscene materials to minors is sentenced as a misdemeanor in Nevada.
-The maximum punishment a Las Vegas Court may impose for a misdemeanor in Nevada carries:
+Selling or exhibiting obscene materials to minors is sentenced as a misdemeanor in Nevada.
+The maximum penalty carries:

 - 6 months in Clark County Detention Center (or other county jail), and/or